Kristian Kjøndal

 Kristian Kjøndal (born 1985 in Larvik, Norway) is a Norwegian poker player, who came in fourth in the season 3 EPT grand final.
 He is also an internet player known as "Kris85" on the Prima Poker network or "Pokerkong1" on Full Tilt Poker.
-Kjøndal is a high-stakes internet poker player, often playing in $40,000NL games.
+Kjøndal is a high-stakes internet poker player, often playing in $40,000 No Limit Hold'em games.

-As of 2008, his total live tournament winnings exceed $1,000,000.
+As of 2022, his total live tournament winnings exceed $1,000,000.